vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-any-VTEX-store.md

 A *Scripts app* is an application that allows the usage of pre-defined VTEX IO scripts in pages external to the VTEX IO.
 That means that any VTEX store that installs your new *Scripts app*, even the ones that don't use the VTEX IO, can take advantage of running the VTEX IO scripts defined within your application in its website pages.

+Notice that nothing keeps an account from having multiple *Scripts apps* installed.
+Hence, we recommend that, when building a *Scripts app*, you define a clear goal and offer a suite of coherent functionalities.

-In the following sections, we'll teach you how to develop and implement your *Scripts app*.
+In the following sections, we'll teach you how to develop and implement your own *Scripts app*.

 ## Step by Step